The Second Brightest Star

 The Second Brightest Star is the eleventh studio album by the English progressive rock band Big Big Train.
 It contains a mix of new songs along with re-worked material from the band's previous two albums, Folklore and Grimspound.
+It is the band's last album to feature co-founder Andy Poole who departed the band in January 2018.